gigawhitlocks/emacs-configs/README.md

 # Package Manager Bootstrap

-The first thing that must be done is to prepare to manage third party packages, because my config is built on top of the work of many third party packages.
+After tangling the source files and loading `init.el`, the first thing that must be done is to prepare to manage third party packages, because my config is built on top of the work of many third party packages.
 I like to install and manage all of the packages I use as part of my configuration so that it can be duplicated across computers (more or less) and managed with `git`, so I use `use-package` to ensure that packages are installed from my configuration file.

-Bootstrap sets up the ELPA, Melpa, and Org Mode repositories, sets up the package manager, installs [`use-package`](https://github.com/jwiegley/use-package) if it is not found, configures `use-package` and installs a few extra packages that acoutrement `use-package` and will be used heavily throughout.
+Bootstrap sets up the ELPA, Melpa, and Org Mode repositories, sets up the package manager, configures `use-package` and installs a few extra packages that acoutrement `use-package` and will be used heavily throughout.
+It used to install `use-package` itself, however, it has since been upstreamed and that step has been removed. 🎉

 ```emacs-lisp
 ;;; ian.el --- my custom emacs config with no one else considered because fuck you